haiku/haiku/ReadMe.Compiling.md

 ----------------------------
 Tools provided within Haiku's repositories:
  * `jam` (Jam 2.5-haiku-20111222)
- * Haiku's cross-compiler (needed only for non-Haiku platforms)
+ * Haiku's cross-compiler

 The tools to compile Haiku will vary, depending on the platform that you are using to build Haiku.
-When building from Haiku, all of the necessary development tools are included in official releases (e.g. R1/alpha4) and in the nightly builds.
+When building from Haiku, all of the necessary development tools are included in official releases (e.g. R1/beta1) and in the nightly builds.

  * `git`